cherrywoods/swift-meta-serialization/README.md

 | 4.1.2         | 2.0.1                     |
 | 4.1           | 2.0                       |
 | 4.0           | 1.0                       |

+### 2.3
+Version 2.3 adds an optional feature to maintain the insertion order in keyed containers, fixes the tests, and updates the documentation.

 ### 2.0
 Version 2 added a bunch of features, separated encoding and decoding where necessary and provided better overriding options for `Meta(De|En)coder`.
 However, this resulted in a more closed environment, where not everything is overridable, as it as in version 1.

 ### 1.0
 Version 1 was very similar to Foundations JSONEncoder implementation.
 Almost everything way declared open.

 ## Licensing
 This framework is licensed at the Apache Version 2.0 License, (nearly) the same license swift is licensed at.